papalozarou/loznotes/README.md

 ##Browser support
 This has been tested on Mac versions of Chrome (28), Safari (6.0.5), Firefox (14.0.1) and Opera (12.01).
 It should work in IE9 and above in PC land.

-On hand held devices it has been tested on iOS 5-7 Mobile Safari and on Andriod 4.x, both Chrome and Browser.
+On hand held devices it has been tested on iOS 5-7 Mobile Safari and on Andriod 4.x, in both Chrome and the default browser.
 It works of a fashion in the Android 3.2 browser.

 You're milage may vary considerably in other browsers.